Thinking about studying? Great decision! But where do you start?

 Once you’ve nailed down the what and the how, the next question is who to study with.
 Normally by this point you will have a course title, or a few options, so your best bet is to start researching institutions that offer your chosen course.

 When considering potential providers, you should consider a range of factors.
-It’s likely you will start by looking at the reputation of the institution, including its ranking in league tables, any awards it has received, and, for UK institutions, its TEF ranking.
-This is a rating by the UK government of an institution’s teaching, learning and student outcomes, with gold rating being the highest.
+It’s likely you will start by looking at the reputation of the institution, including its ranking in league tables and any awards it has received.

 It’s also key to investigate the level of support provided.
 Studying a degree is a challenge, and you will need plenty of academic and pastoral support.
 This is just as essential when studying online as when you are on campus.
 A great measure is the National Student Survey, which gathers opinions from final year undergraduate students on the quality of their course, institution and level of support provided.